randlabs/walgo-vault/README.md

 Remarks:
 Only 1 Vault per account is allowed
 Minimum Withdrawal: 1000 micro Algos
-Rewards Fee: if it is changed, the rewards already got will be impacted Mint Fee: if it is changed, only future mint operations are impacted
+Mint & Burn Fee: if it is changed, only future mint operations are impacted

 ## Application Calls